backstage/backstage/packages/core-components/api-report.md

       title?: string;
     },
 ): JSX.Element | null;

+// Warning: (ae-missing-release-tag) "useAsyncDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useAsyncDefaults<T>(
+  fn: (...args: []) => Promise<T>,
+  deps?: DependencyList,
+  opts?: AsyncFallbackOptions,
+): AsyncFallbackResult<T>;

+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-html-tag-missing-string) The HTML element has an invalid attribute: Expecting an HTML string starting with a single-quote or double-quote character
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// Warning: (ae-missing-release-tag) "useAsyncState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useAsyncState<T>(
+  state: AsyncState<T>,
+  opts?: AsyncFallbackOptions,
+): AsyncFallbackResult<T>;

 // Warning: (ae-forgotten-export) The symbol "SetQueryParams" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "useQueryParamState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)